-The V2M-MPS2 motherboard provides user LEDs, an 8-way dip switch and push buttons that connect to the FPGA and to the MCC.
-The meaning of these LEDs and push buttons depend upon the image that you implement in the FPGA.
+The MPS2 and MPS2+ FPGA Prototyping Boards provide user LEDs, an 8-way dip switch and push buttons that connect to the FPGA and to the MCC.
+The meaning of these LEDs and push buttons depend on the image that you implement in the FPGA.